dennissxz/campus-catering/README.md

 specific segment of students’ preferences.

-## Statistical methods
+## Statistical Methods

-- Factor analysis is used to find whether there are any underlying factors behind the attributes of canteens
+- factor analysis: find whether there are any underlying factors behind canteens attributes.
-- Multidimensional scaling unfolding is applied to gain insights of object’s preference for catering services.
+- multidimensional scaling: gain insights of subject' preference for catering services.
-- Cluster analysis is utilized to segment the surveyed subjects.
+- cluster analysis: segment the surveyed subjects.
-- Correspondence analysis is used to find out attributes of canteens perceived by students.
+- correspondence analysis: find canteens attributes perceived by students.
-- Conjoint Analysis is used to find out the importance of essential factors when designing a new canteen.
+- conjoint analysis: find the importance of essential factors when designing a new canteen.

 ## Contributors